-It can be challenging to process and manage changes to routines and the uncertainty that comes with COVID-19 and related restrictions – including moving to remote learning.
 To support our school community during this time, resources and support are available for parents, carers and families.
-These resources will help to support the mental health and wellbeing of our students and the young people in our care during this time.
+These resources will help to support the mental health and wellbeing of our students and the young people in our care.

 Services and support for students and their families

 A Quick Guide to Student Mental Health and Wellbeing resources is available for students, parents and carers looking to access expert guidance and resources to support wellbeing.
-Supporting the mental health and wellbeing of our students remains our priority this year, especially during the continued COVID-19 pandemic and while students are learning from home during the current circuit breaker restrictions.
+Supporting the mental health and wellbeing of our students remains our priority .

-For students, resources to support their own mental health and wellbeing:
+Resources to support student’s mental health and wellbeing

-- Advice and resources for students about ways to adapt their learning during COVID-19, to look after themselves and where to get help.
+- advice and resources for students about to look after themselves and where to get help

 - Smiling Mind mindfulness activities for senior secondary school students, including short videos, online tip sheets and meditations.

-Resources and supports for parents and carers to help them build their child’s physical and mental health and wellbeing:
+These resources and supports are for parents and carers to help them build their child’s physical and mental health and wellbeing

 - Resources to support children’s physical, mental health and wellbeing